 A cluster enabled with

 vSphere with Tanzu is called a Supervisor Cluster.
-The cluster is at the base of the vSphere with Tanzu providing the necessary components and resources for running vSphere Pods and Tanzu Kubernetes clusters.
+The cluster is at the base of the vSphere with Tanzu providing the necessary components and resources for running workloads that include vSphere Pods, VMs, and Tanzu Kubernetes clusters.

 vSphere with Tanzu Architecture When vSphere with Tanzu is enabled on a vSphere cluster, it creates a Kubernetes control plane inside the hypervisor layer.
 This layer contains specific objects that enable the capability to run Kubernetes workloads within ESXi.